Solved - iCloud Sync, Loading, Connection Issues on Mac

 search for iCloud in the System Settings box

 As iCloud is bundled with Apple ID, errors in Apple ID will also lead to iCloud not working on your Mac.
-If iCloud won't load in System Settings after signing in to your Mac, you can try logging out of your Apple ID and then in again.
+If iCloud won't load in System Settings after signing in to your Mac, you can try logging out of your Apple ID and then logging in again.

 iCloud settings window wont load